Usage Guide#

 newvalue = generate_something.original(5, 6)

-New in version 0.6.0: Added original() method to decorated function.
+Added in version 0.6.0: Added original() method to decorated function.

 Lastly, the get() method returns either the value cached for the given key, or the token NO_VALUE if no such key exists: